There are no events for this day.

 Please see Reviews Page for links to Conroy's Old Bar adverts.

 At the beginning of Oct.
 2015 RTE came and filmed Conroy's Old Bar to feature on it's Nationwide programme, in an article about Airbnb and their unusual accommodation that is available in Ireland.

 To the side of the mobile home is a gravelled courtyard area, where there are 2 workshops of concrete and stone construction, with corrugated roof.
 They each have electricity, work benches, shelving, and stable doors, as they were previously used as stables.
 There is also a fuel store.
 The workshops have been clad in wood to give a ranch style effect and named The Jail, The Saloon and The Bank, as this area is used as our wild west courtyard for children's parties.
 This area is gated from the rest of the garden so that children's parties/workshops do not interfere with guests in Conroy's who may be using the garden.

 Next to the workshops is what was originally another pub.
-This had it's roof and some of it's walls removed, so it could no longer be used, as the new Conroy's Bar was being built and the licence from this pub had to be extinguished, for a new licence to be issued to Conroy's Bar.
+This had it's roof and some of it's walls removed, so it could no longer be used, as the new Conroy's Bar was being built and the license from this pub had to be extinguished, for a new license to be issued to Conroy's Bar.
 This bar was only 11' x 14' inside.
 There was a bar counter, seating and an open fire !
 It was fondly referred to as the Old Forge Bar, and was reputed to have been run as a Shabeen at some stage of it's life.

 A new workshop with power and light has now been built here, with a window onto the front garden as well as large windows to the rear garden.